jshun/ppopp20-ae/README.md

 distributions.
 By default, the large Rand2 hypergraph is not included in the experiments, however it will be included if "LARGE" is passed as an argument to the script.
-If "QUICK" is passed as an argument to the script, the experiments will only be run on com-orkut and Rand1.
+If "QUICK" is passed as an argument to the script, the experiments will only be run on com-orkut.

 Note: "HyperBFS" corresponds to "Hypertree" in the paper and "HyperKCore-Efficient" corresponds to "WE k-core" in the paper.